CS-433/cs-433-project-2-banachtarski/README.md

 Since this folders are pretty heavy to download (2.76 GB approximately), you can download **only** the output folder from the Google Drive link above, and the competition datasets here: <br>
 https://www.kaggle.com/c/lish-moa/data <br>
 Unzip the file lish-moa.zip, create a folder called **input** inside cs-433-project-2-banachtarski and copy the folder lish-moa inside the folder input.<br>
-Commands assuming your current directory is "your_path_to_home/Downloads" and you unzipped lish-moa:
+Commands assuming your current directory is "your_path_to_home/Downloads" and you unzipped lish-moa and output:

 ```
 mkdir input
 mv .\lish-moa\ .\input\
 mv .\input\ ..\Desktop\projectML\cs-433-project-2-banachtarski\
+mv .\output\ ..\Desktop\projectML\cs-433-project-2-banachtarski\
 cd ..\Desktop\projectML\cs-433-project-2-banachtarski\
 ls
 ```